AjayShah

 read Carnage

-and culture, by Victor Davis Hanson, and I recommend that
+, by Victor Davis Hanson, and I recommend that

 everyone who thinks about India and international relations and